-No Person shall use, or permit to be used, a high PAH pavement product within the City.
-For the purposes of this subsection, the term "high PAH pavement product" means a product, material or substance that contains greater than 0.1% (1000 ppm) polycyclic aromatic hydrocarbons (PAH) by weight, and, is intended for use on an asphalt or concrete surface, including but not limited to, a driveway, playground, parking area, sidewalk, pathway, or roadway.
+No person shall use, or permit to be used, a high PAH pavement product within the County.
+For purposes of this Sub-Section, the term "high PAH pavement product" means a product, material or substance that contains greater than 0.1% (1000 ppm) polycyclic aromatic hydrocarbons (PAH) by weight, and is intended for use on an asphalt or concrete surface, including but not limited to, a driveway, playground, parking area, pathway, or roadway.
+Refer to Section 4 of this Ordinance for further specifications of high PAH pavement products.

-g.
-Obstruction.
+(g) Obstruction

-No Person shall obstruct, hamper, or interfere with the Director while carrying out official duties authorized by this article.
-Upon presentation of credentials, necessary arrangements shall be made to allow the Director immediate access onto premises or into an area protected by security measures.
-Any obstruction to the safe and easy access to property, a facility, equipment, or enclosure on property, or to monitoring devices shall immediately be removed.
-Denial of access or unreasonable delays in providing safe and reasonable access or removing obstructions shall be a Violation of this article.
-Said Violation may be enforced against the Violator as a discrete

-Violation of this article or as a factor in conjunction with other enforcement remedies and penalties.
+No person shall obstruct, hamper, or interfere with the Director carrying out official duties authorized by this Ordinance.
+Upon presentation of credentials by the Director, necessary arrangements shall be made to allow immediate access onto premises or into an area protected by security measures.
+Any obstruction to the safe and easy access to property, a facility, or enclosure on property, or to monitoring devices shall immediately be removed.
+Denial of access or unreasonable delays in providing safe and reasonable access or removing obstructions shall be deemed a Violation of this Ordinance.
+The Violation may be enforced against the Violator as a discrete Violation of this Ordinance or as a factor in conjunction with other enforcement remedies and penalties.

-Sec.
-18-81.
-Allowable Incidental Discharges of Non-Stormwater.
+(h) Allowable Incidental Discharges of Non-Stormwater

-Stormwater is the only Discharge permitted in the Stormwater System or the Waters of the State with exception of the following allowable Incidental Non-Stormwater Discharges; provided that said Discharges do not negatively impact surface water quality.
+Stormwater is the only discharge permitted in the Stormwater System or the Waters of the State with exception of the following allowable Incidental Non-Stormwater Discharges; provided that said Discharges do not negatively impact the surface water quality.
 Allowable Incidental Non-Stormwater Discharges include:

-- (1) Water line flushing, provided the discharge does not cause an exceedance of surface water quality standards; - (2) Landscape irrigation; - (3) Diverted stream flows; - (4) Uncontaminated groundwater infiltration (as defined at 40 CFR §35.2005(20)); - (5) Uncontaminated, pumped groundwater; - (6) Rising groundwaters; - (7) Discharges from Uncontaminated Potable Water sources; - (8) Collected infiltrated Stormwater from foundation drains or footing drains; - (9) Air conditioning condensate from residential or commercial units; - (10) Irrigation water (does not include reclaimed water as described in 15A NCAC 2H .0200); - (11) Uncontaminated springs; - (12) Uncontaminated, collected groundwater and infiltrated Stormwater from basement or crawl space pumps; - (13) Lawn watering; - (14) Swimming pool and hot tub/spa Discharges, provided that the Discharge does not contain chlorine, bromine, salt, or any other treatment chemicals.
-These Discharges do not include swimming pool or hot tub/spa filter backwash Discharge or saltwater pool Discharge, which are expressly prohibited; - (15) Street Washwater only when Unmodified Potable Water is used: - (16) Flows from emergency fire and rescue operations other than those resulting from negligence on the part of the Person who owned or controlled the Pollutant.
-This allowance does not include discharge flows from fire and rescue training operations. - (17) Single-family residential and Charity Vehicle Washing (see note below); - (18) Flows from riparian habitats and wetlands; - (19) NPDES permitted discharges authorized by NCDEQ, EPA, or delegated local authority, provided said discharges are in compliance with the requirements, conditions and discharge limitations of the permit; - (20) Dye testing, using suitable dyes, for verifying cross-connections, tracing plumbing lines, determining flow direction or rate and for similar purposes, provided that verbal notification by non-governmental entities is provided to the Director prior to testing; - (21) Water used for removal of Stormwater System blockages only when Unmodified Potable Water is used; and - (22) Splash pad (spray ground) water from a Potable Water source only; refer to Sec.
-18-81(14) if the water is treated with chemicals used similarly for a swimming pool or hot tub/spa.
+- (1) Water line flushing, providing the discharge does not cause an exceedance of surface water quality standards; - (2) Landscape irrigation; - (3) Diverted stream flows; - (4) Uncontaminated groundwater infiltration (as defined as 40 CFR §35.2005(20)); - (5) Uncontaminated, pumped groundwater; - (6) Rising groundwaters; - (7) Discharges from Uncontaminated Potable Water sources; - (8) Collected infiltrated Stormwater from foundation drains or footing drains; - (9) Air conditioning condensate from residential or commercial units; - (10) Irrigation water (does not include reclaimed water as described in 15A NCAC 2H .0200); - (11) Uncontaminated springs; - (12) Uncontaminated, collected groundwater and infiltrated Stormwater from basement or crawl space pumps; - (13) Lawn watering; - (14) Swimming pool and hot tub/spa Discharges, provided that the Discharge does not contain chlorine, bromine, salt, or any other treatment chemicals.
+These Discharges do not include swimming pool or hot tub/spa filter backwash Discharges or saltwater pool Discharge, which are expressly prohibited; - (15) Street Washwater only when Unmodified Potable Water is used; - (16) Flows from emergency fire and rescue operations other than those resulting from negligence on the part of the Person who owned or controlled the Pollutant.
+This allowance does not include discharge flows from fire and rescue training operations; - (17) Single-family residential and charity vehicle washing (see note below); - (18) Flows from riparian habitats and wetlands; - (19) NPDES permitted discharges authorized by the State or EPA, provided said discharges are in compliance with the requirements, conditions, and discharge limitations of the NPDES permit; - (20) Dye testing, using suitable dyes for verifying cross-connections, tracing plumbing lines, determining flow direction or rate and for similar purposes, provided that verbal notification by non-governmental entities is provided to the County prior to testing;

+- (21) Water used for removal of Stormwater System blockages only when Unmodified Potable Water is used; and - (22) Splash pad (spray ground) water from a Potable Water source only; refer to Section 5(h)(14) if the water is treated with chemicals used similarly for a swimming pool or hot tub/spa.